m-minhajul-alam/event-master/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: C
+#### Answer C

-<i>The correct answer is "C: undefined".
+The correct answer is "C: undefined".
 Because at first declare a variable name "greeting" with out value. in the 2n line mistakenly wrote "greetign" as the variable name.
 That why the value is not set in the variable.
-So, when console log "greeting", it show "undefined". </i>
+So, when console log "greeting", it show "undefined".

 </p>
 </details>